 Last Updated: January 10, 2014

 iPayment (ipaymentinc.com) is a very large ISO of First Data that claims to provide merchant accounts to approximately 190,000+ small businesses nationwide.
-Founded in 2006, the company is headquartered in Nashville, TN, but maintains its main operations center in Los Angeles, CA. iPayment is sponsored by Wells Fargo of Walnut Creek, CA, as its Acquiring Bank.
+Founded in 2006, the company is headquartered in Nashville, Tennessee, but maintains its main operations center in Los Angeles, California. iPayment is sponsored by Wells Fargo of Walnut Creek, California, as its Acquiring Bank.

 Besides processing credit and debit cards, iPayment offers a wide variety of electronic payment processing services including gift and loyalty card programs, fuel services, paper and electronic check processing, merchant cash advances, and ecommerce acceptance methods.

 |Key Points – Sales & Marketing|

 |Uses independent resellers?||Yes|

 |Fails to disclose all terms?||Yes|